Scalable AI LLM RAG Pipeline: Async Document Processing with LangChain, NestJS, BullMQ, and Qdrant - Andy Primawan

 Step 4: Loading & Chunking (LangChain)

-Inside our worker, we first download the file from S3 to a temporary directory like /tmp
+Inside our worker, we first download the file from S3 to a temporary directory like /tmp.

 Then, we leverage LangChain.js to abstract away the complexity of file parsing.
-LangChain's document loaders (PDFLoader
+LangChain's document loaders (PDFLoader, DocxLoader, TextLoader) can read a file and extract its text content.

 import { Document } from '@langchain/core/documents';